orstavik/JoiEvents/docs/2_EventToEvent/6_Pattern2_EarlyBird.md

 added the EarlyBird on the `document`, we can now do this on the `window`.

 Furthermore.
 Custom composed events can be composed from all types of native events.
-This means that some of the triggering events might not be `cancellable`.
+This means that some of the triggering events might not be `cancelable`.
 In such cases, we set a custom property called `customPrevented`.

 ## Implementation: EarlyBird